 In November 2017, the Governor of Tochigi Prefecture, Mr. Fukuda Tomikazu, paid an official visit to Hungary.
 He held talks with the president of the Hungarian Olympic Committee (MOB), Krisztián Kulcsár, and introduced the training camp opportunities in Tochigi to the representatives of the Hungarian sports organisations and unions.
 I was the official interpreter for the Japanese delegation throughout the visit.

-In the summer of 2019, I received a request from Tochigi to represent the interests of Tochigi Prefecture and Governor Fukuda as a sports diplomat in Hungary, to be a bridge between the two countries, and to coordinate the preparation and organization of acclimatization training camps.
+In the summer of 2019, I received a request from Tochigi to represent the interests of Tochigi Prefecture and Governor Fukuda as a bridge between the two countries, and to coordinate the preparation and organization of acclimatization training camps.
 That is why I created later my blog: www.kakehashi.hu.

 February 2020 - As a result of my joint work with the Hungarian Olympic Committee (MOB), I managed to conclude MOU cooperation agreements with 10 Hungarian sports associations, so MOB President Krisztián Kulcsár traveled to Japan to confirm in an official signing ceremony the intention of the Hungarian side to use the training camps.

 I have been working as a Hungarian-Japanese interpreter for decades.
 I have high level language skills and I help my clients to achieve their business, corporate and private goals with precise work and the highest quality interpreting services.